syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 {% endtabs %}

 ## Show date picker
-You can enable the date picker for the calendar by using the [showDatePickerButton](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/showDatePickerButton.html) property in the calendar, which displays the date picker and `Today` button in the header view.
-It allows you to quickly navigate to today and different calendar views.
+You can enable the date picker for the calendar by using the [showDatePickerButton](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/showDatePickerButton.html) property in the calendar, which displays the date picker in the header view.
+It allows you to quickly navigate to the different calendar views.

 {% tabs %}
 {% highlight dart hl_lines="5" %}